ZIYU-DEEP/Awesome-Information-Bottleneck/README.md

 ![illustration](./illustration.png)
 **To learn, you must forget**.
 This may probably be one of the most intuitive lessons we have from Naftali Tishby's Information Bottleneck (IB) methods, which grew out of the fundamental tradeoff (rate *v.s.* distortion) from Claude Shannon's information theory.

-It has been four years since the dazzling talk on [Opening the Black Box of Deep Neural Networks](https://www.youtube.com/watch?v=FSfN2K3tnJU).
+It has been four years since the dazzling talk on [Opening the Black Box of Deep Neural Networks](https://www.youtube.com/watch?v=FSfN2K3tnJU), and more than twenty years since the [first paper](https://arxiv.org/abs/physics/0004057)) on Information Bottleneck.
 It is time for us to take a look back, to celebrate what has been established, and to prepare for a future.

 This repository is organized as follows:
 - [Classics](#1-classics)